dupgit/sauvegarde/README.md

 This is free software and real open source as GPLv3 is used for this collection of programs and Creative Commons Attribution-ShareAlike 4.0 is used for the artwork.
-You'll find a LICENSE file in this directory for the programs (GPL v3) and one in the pixmaps file for the artwork (CC-BY-SA 4.0).
+You'll find a LICENSE file in this directory for the programs (GPL v3) and one in the pixmaps directory for the artwork (CC-BY-SA 4.0).

 Feel free to contribute to cdpfgl's project and/or give help to the